PE 2.0 » Console » Grouping and Classifying Nodes

 The console automatically adds every node to a group called

 default.
 Use this group for any classes you need assigned to every single node.
+This differs from the open source Dashboard, which doesn’t currently implement a default group.

 Nodes are added to the default group by a periodic background task, so it may take several minutes after a node first checks in before it joins the group.

 The console provides rake tasks that can group nodes, create classes, and assign classes to groups.
-You can use these tasks as an API to automate workflows or bypass the console’s GUI when performing large tasks.
+You can use these as an API to automate workflows or bypass the console’s GUI when performing large tasks.

 All of these tasks should be run as follows, replacing